 This advice to sellers is simple, honest and direct.
 Best of all, this advice is the truth.

-It was true when Randy originally wrote it, and it’s still true today.
+And like everything that is true, it was true when it was originally written, and it’s still true today.

 The truth holds up in buyer’s markets, seller’s markets and difficult markets.